kiwidotzip/MeowAddons/README.md

 - Slayer time
   - Shows the amount of time you took to kill your slayer boss, as accurate as skytils timer and always works unlike skytils smh
+- Slayer boss display
+  - Shows the timer, health and name of the boss spawned, better and cleaner than skytils
+- Slayer boss highlight
+  - Draws a box around your slayer boss

 ### **Carrying**